lfrestrepog/if-docs/docs/users/how-to-write-manifests.md

 ### Initialize

 The `initialize` fields are where you specify each individual plugin that will be initialized in your pipeline.
 The plugins can be initialized in any order, but can only be invoked elsewhere in the manifest if they have been initialized first here.
-In each case, you will need to provide the `name`, `path` and `method` (and `global-config` if your plugin requires it):
+In each case, you will need to provide the `name`, `path` and `method` (and `config` if your plugin requires it):

 ```yaml
 initialize: